Release Date: November 16, 2016

 The Xamarin License step is no longer necessary and has been removed from the build templates.
 As part of this effort we will also deprecate the task.
 All build definitions that use this task should be updated to remove it in order to prevent any disruption when the task is finally removed.

 Finally, the Xamarin build definition templates were enhanced to use these new tasks.
 Build your Xamarin app.

-Take advantage of the build capabilities to build your Docker images and upload them to the Docker Hub as part of your continuous integration flow.
+Take advantage of the build capabilities to build your Docker images and upload them to the Docker Hub as part of your continuous integration flow (Figure 42).
 Then, deploy those images to a number of Docker hosts as part of Release Management.
 The Marketplace extension adds all the service endpoint types and tasks necessary for you to work with Docker.

-If the build run to merge a pull request contains SonarQube MSBuild tasks, you will now see new code analysis issues as discussion comments in the pull request.
+If the build run to merge a pull request contains SonarQube MSBuild tasks, you will now see new code analysis issues as discussion comments in the pull request (Figure 43).
 This experience works for any language for which a plug-in is installed on the SonarQube server.
 For more information, see the SonarQube Code Analysis issues integration into Pull Requests blog post.